-As we end another year and preparing for 2021 to start… With a humble and wide-open heart–thank you for following, sharing, and modeling my work (whether via my blog posts, tweets, books, and speaking at events) over these past 12 months.
+As we end another year and prepare for 2021 to start… With a humble and wide-open heart–thank you for following, sharing, and modeling my work (whether via my blog posts, tweets, books, or speaking at events) over these past 12 months.

 The last day of the year!
 A good one to reflect on 2020 and to plan for 2021.
 What do you want to achieve in 2021?
 Not only work but also regards to family, health, wealth, friends, hobbies, projects, study and so on… You are welcome to share your thoughts in the comment section below.

 I’ve taken the habit every year to reflect on the past 12 months, I took some time to gather whatever insights I can and focus on the year ahead.

 I will not be sharing achievements and reflections for the past year as I usually do, because I don’t see any value in this and I don’t expect that anyone would be really keen to read my summary.
 If you are interested to learn more about my achievements, you can subscribe and keep following my blog here, where I continuously document my journey that might be inspiring.
 However, one of the big events for me during 2020 was passing the Swiss Federal Exam: ICT Security Expert, Advanced Federal Diploma of Higher Education.

 I will share my goals for 2021 that might be inspiring by the end of this article.

 The 2020 Year in Review

 As we approach the end of a very unique year, many people already start saying: “this is a year to forget, a bad year, etc.”.